ezius07/biopy/docs/source/runs.rst

 * the dataset
 * the training method aka the strategy

-For a more specific description of how are strategy used inside our framework see :ref:`The trainer wrapper` For a more theorical perspective on said strategies, see instead our presentation.
+For a more specific description of how are strategy used inside our framework see :ref:`The trainer wrapper`.

+For a more theorical perspective on said strategies, see instead our presentation.

 Here we report just a brief summary of all the available strategies that you can ask our framework tu run:

 * **one_shot**